ArvinZJC/Kobe/extensions/StockListUpdateChecker/README.md

 > May I have your attention pls? 🔥

 1. By 4 April 2022, everything looks good with Visual Studio Code (Version: 1.66.0) + Python 3.6.
 Additionaly, I would like to thankfully acknowledge [Tushare Pro](https://tushare.pro/) for its valuabale data.
 2. The primary packages of the extension are listed in the following table.
-For more info, please refer to [`requirements.txt`](./requirements.txt).
+For more info, please refer to [`requirements.txt` under the extension's `src` directory](./src/requirements.txt).

    | Name          | Version |
    | :------------ | :-----: |